 State Licensure: The resident must obtain a California veterinary license and USDA accreditation by the start of the second year of the residency.

-California Driver’s License: The resident is required to drive university owned vehicles and thus isÂ required to obtain a California drivers license, and participate in the DMV pull notice program.
+California Driver’s License: The resident is required to drive university owned vehicles and thus is required to obtain a California driver’s license, and participate in the DMV pull notice program.

-- Graduated from a college or school of veterinary medicine accredited by the AVMA; or possess a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG); or are legally qualified to practice veterinary medicine in some state, province, territory, or possession of the United States, Canada, or other country.
+- Graduated from a college or school of veterinary medicine accredited by the AVMA; or possess a certificate issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG); or are legally qualified to practice veterinary medicine in a state, province, territory, or possession of the United States, Canada, or other country.

 - Have demonstrated unquestionable moral character and professional behavior.